Friday, October 16, 2020

 "The smoky aroma and taste of a mid-summer barbecue, with a heck of a crunch."

-BBQ chips were my favorite when I was younger, although I always liked "mesquite" BBQ, not "smokehouse" BBQ.
+BBQ chips were my favorite flavor, regardless of brand, when I was younger, although I always liked "mesquite" BBQ, not "smokehouse" BBQ.

 These did have a smoky, fairly classic BBQ flavor.
 Standard oily kettle chip, crispy.